ubirch/ubirch-web-ui-rest/documents/test_realm_setting_memo.md

     - useJwksUrl: "true"

 ## 3. export realm setting
+Export the realm setting as a JSON file by the `Export` page in Keycloak.
+Put a check mark on `Export groups and roles` and `Export clients`.

 ## 4. change the test-realm.json manually
+After export the realm setting as a JSON file, rename the file into `test-realm.json` and put it in the root directory.

 - set secret into the `Ubirch AdminUI 2.0` client
 ```
 "secret": "edf3423d-2392-441f-aa81-323de6aadd84"